marco-vrinssen/BentoInterface/README.md

 To achieve a cleaner, more streamlined text appearance in-game, copy the "Fonts" folder into the "_classic_era_" directory.

 ## Sound Replacement
-To substitute the gun sounds with those resembling a silenced gun, copy the "Sounds" folder into the "_classic_era_" directory.
+To substitute the gun and bow sounds with more subtle versions, copy the "Sounds" folder into the "_classic_era_" directory.

 ## Compatibility Disclaimer
 This addon provides active support for Questie addon elements across various instances.
-Compatibility with other addons has not been systematically evaluated.
+Compatibility with other addons has not been evaluated.